Monster Hunter Accessibility Report

 If you want to play Monster Hunter, but it doesn't offer the Navigation accessibility features you require, these similar games extend the Navigation accessibility:

-Monster Hunter has 4 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 3 accessibility features for Controls in Monster Hunter which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Multiple Buttons & Two Sticks: Can play with multiple buttons and two sticks.